Repaying your Student Loan (courses starting before 1998)

 Deferring repayment when you're overseas

-If you are earning income overseas in another currency, Erudio Student Loans will use a currency convertor to check if the amount comes under the threshold.
+If you are earning income overseas in another currency, Erudio Student Loans will use a currency converter to check if the amount comes under the threshold.